African Cup put back to 2024, CAF to launch Super League - WHIZ News

 It’s been a familiar problem for CAF, which had made a long-term commitment to move the African Cup from its traditional January-February slot to the middle of the year.

-European clubs have consistently complained about being forced to release some of their biggest stars for at least a month for the African Cup right when they face the crucial run-in to their league seasons.
+European clubs have consistently complained about being forced to release some of their biggest stars for the African Cup, sometimes for more than a month, right when they face the crucial run-in to their league seasons.
 The African Cup also comes around every two years and not every four like other major international soccer tournaments.

 Ahead of Cameroon’s African Cup, some clubs threatened to block their players going, although Africa’s biggest names like Senegal’s Sadio Mané, Egypt’s Mohamed Salah and Algeria’s Riyad Mahrez did play.
 World body FIFA eventually found a compromise by allowing clubs to delay the release of their players to the African Cup, but that also causes problems on the other side when African teams have less time — sometimes just days — to prepare their players for their continent’s top tournament.